truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSharing.md

 ## Add NFS Shares

-To add an NFS share to a pool, open the pool using the *EXPLORE* menu in your system's window.
-Once the pool's datasets load, click on the dataset you want share.
-Click *CREATE SHARE* and select *Create NFS Share*.
+To add an NFS share to a pool, open the pool using the **EXPLORE** menu in your system window.
+Once the pool datasets load, click on the dataset you want share.
+Click **CREATE SHARE** and select **Create NFS Share**.

 ![TrueCommandCreateNFS](/images/TrueCommand/2.2/TC22addnfsshare.png "Create NFS Share")